aeternity/hyperchain-starter-kit/README.md

 And you can certainly use the provided components (like helm charts) to achieve this if you know what you are doing.

 ## Prerequisites/assumptions
-- You have a somewhat solid understanding of how blockchains work and aeternity in particular.
+- You have a somewhat solid understanding of how blockchains work and [æternity](https://github.com/aeternity/aeternity) in particular.
 - You are comfortable with the command line, you are a semi-competent unix administrator.
-- You either have access to a working Kubernetes cluster, or you are willing to set one up yourself.
+- You either have access to a working [Kubernetes](https://kubernetes.io/) cluster, or you are willing to set one up yourself.
 We will provide short instructions on how to do that, but this is not the main focus of this guide.
 - You will probably need to have a registered domain name if you want to run the network publicly.

 ## Concepts and terminology
-- **Hyperchain**: A blockchain that is running on aeternity software.
-It is a separate blockchain that has a different economy than the main aeternity blockchains.
+- **Hyperchain**: A blockchain that is running on [æternity](https://github.com/aeternity/aeternity) software.
+It is a separate blockchain that has a different economy than the main æternity blockchains.
 The tokens in this network are not AE tokens, and the operator can decide how to call them.
 - **Hyperchain node**: Or just "node" for short.
-This is the instance of the aeternity erlang software that is running the hyperchain.
-Initially we can configure only one node to represent the whole blockchain network, but more realistically you will want to have several.
+This is the instance of the [æternity](https://github.com/aeternity/aeternity) erlang software that is running the hyperchain with special configuration.
+Initially we need to configure only one node to represent the whole blockchain network, but more realistically you will want to have several.
 Ideally many nodes (even third-party) can join your network for decentralization and resilience.
-- **Parent chain** and **Parent chain node**: Can be the main aeternity blockchain, Bitcoin or Dogecoin.
+- **Parent chain** and **Parent chain node**: Can be the main [æternity](https://github.com/aeternity/aeternity) blockchain, Bitcoin or Dogecoin.
 This is the network where our hyperchain posts the so-called "commitments".
 This is how we secure the hyperchain.
 When we post commitments to the parent chain,